benlagreca02/dotfiles/README.md

 - [ ] Custom VIM colorscheme (?)
 - [ ] Make scripts for color scheme changes (?)
 (HARD)

+### Maybe one day
+- [ ] screen rotation in tablet mode potentially?
+(I hardly use it, so ROI is low)
+- [ ] document keybindings for everything better
+- [ ] Make some kind of a "print current keybind options" keybind?

 ### Done
+- [x] Set some env variables like $TERMINAL in a better way than I am now (now I'm doing it in hyprland config, but this will break if I'm not using hyprland)
 - [x] Clean out home dir, (Move configs to XDG\_CONFIG)
 - [x] add gammastep button to waybar (manual toggle for night shift))
 - [x] Fix some spacing in waybar (volume at 100 vs 3 is different width)